eldoyle/PythonIntro/_episodes/10-functions.md

 > ## Importing functions
-> Open an new script.
-Modify the temperature conversion function that we wrote above to return the original fahrenheit, Kelvin,
+> Open a new script.
+Take the temperature conversion function that we wrote above to return the original fahrenheit, Kelvin,
-> and Celsius temperatures to import and use the functions `fahr_to_kelvin` and `fahr_to_celsius`.
+> and Celsius temperatures and modify it to import and use the functions `fahr_to_kelvin` and `fahr_to_celsius`.
 > > ## Solution
 > > ~~~
 > > from function_examples import fahr_to_kelvin